gradient-pulse/phi-mesh/README.md

 ---

 ## 📚 Recent Foundational Papers

+*Each publication marks a phase in the emergence of Recursive Gradient Physics — from physical coherence to cognitive recursion.*

 **Recursive Gradient Physics (RGPx): From Energy Conservation to Gradient Coherence**
 participant_0 & GPT-5 (2025)